 The future for cannabis is a bright one.
 As a result, people who are suffering from chronic, life-threatening illnesses will be able to get the treatment that they require and are entitled to.
 Once these medical marijuana laws are lifted, there will be room for improving the overall production of the drug.
 This will create rules and regulations regarding the growing, manufacturing and quality of cannabis which will assure better quality cannabis for you, the consumer.
 As of right now, of course, there are both pros and cons of medical cannabis.
 If you are considering purchasing cannabis to use as a treatment for an illness, condition or disease, you should always do plenty of research online before making any decisions.
 Because medical cannabis has become such a sensation in recent times, there is a lot of misinformation surrounding the drug and its properties online.
 This is why it is vital to be extremely careful about the credibility of sources and take everything you read with a pinch of salt.

-Remember that cannabis is still illegal across much of the United States, even more, medicinal purposes.
+Remember that cannabis is still illegal across much of the United States.
+Some states allow for medicinal purposes, while others allow recreational and medical.
 Check, double check and triple check the laws regarding cannabis in your state before purchasing any, Finally, don’t forget to talk to your doctor about using cannabis as part of an already established treatment plan if you have one.
 It’s not yet fully understood how cannabis interacts with other drugs and medications.
 So, it’s always better to be safe than sorry.